vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 TypeScript irons out some of the quirks of JavaScript by keeping _all_ JavaScript syntax (but adding in some extra rules and syntax).

+It has been built off JavaScript in a way such that:

+- TypeScript code can use the existing JavaScript ecosystem of libraries
+- TypeScript code can (ultimately) be run in JavaScript-friendly environments, like web browsers

+(There are other languages which are entirely unrelated to JavaScript, which don't have JS quirks - but they can't access the JS ecosystem and environments in the way that TypeScript can.)

 There is a good introduction on the TypeScript website: [TypeScript for the New Programmer](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).

 ### Trying to run our initial TypeScript code